Reception - Swifts

 Welcome to Swift class!
 We are very excited to learn and play with you this year.

-Mrs Farr is the Swift class teacher, on a Wednesday Mrs Rankin teaches the Swift class for half a day so that Mrs Farr can prepare resources and plan lessons.
-Miss Gibson, Miss Moore and Miss Croucher are teaching assistants who all help in the Swift class.
+Mrs Mountney is the Swift class teacher.
+Miss Gibson, Miss Moore and Mrs Brendling are teaching assistants who all help in the Swift class.

 Mrs Arnott will be teaching in Swift class on Wednesday afternoons.